Bitterisland6/Unity/gameJam/ZostanWDomu/README.md

 Shelter Skelter is a game, which we made in a group of 3 friends for game jam #ZostanWDomuRobGry (stay at home, make games), as bigTINYGames.
 We've got awarded two times by orginizers in our age group (students) out of 145 projects[Game Jam results - only in polish](https://polskigamedev.pl/zostanwdomurobgry-znamy-zwyciezcow/)).
+Shelter Skelter is a turn based, board game of isometric projection, where you command a group of four people: engineer, cook, scientist and adventurer.
+You need to survive for 15 days in a deserted city, fullfiling couple tasks like gathering food, or rebuilding broken sturctures for shelter.
+You can play alone, or as a team.

 ## Instalation